David M. Potts (academic): Professional work

 After his research at Cambridge in 1976, he went to the Shell Research Laboratories in Rijswijk, the Netherlands where he worked on experimental and theoretical geotechnical problems involved in the Oil & Gas industry through development of numerical methods for analysis.
 His work concentrated particularly on the cyclic loading of clay, on the development of numerical methods for analysing the foundation behaviour of marine gravity structures, on the estimation of stresses in oil well casings, and on the stability of offshore pipelines.

 In 1979 Potts joined the academic staff at the Department of Civil Engineering at Imperial College and was responsible for research and teaching in the field of numerical and analytical methods in geomechanics.
 At Imperial College, Potts worked with and was influenced by Professors Peter Rolfe Vaughan and John Burland.
 Since 1998, he holds the position of Professor of Analytical Soil Mechanics and of Head of Geotechnics.
 Professor Potts has worked extensively on the development of computer methods of analysis and, more particularly, on the application of elasto-plastic finite element programs to the analysis of real geotechnical structures.
 His consulting work has been concerned with the design of piles, including tension piles for offshore anchored structures, the response of offshore gravity platform foundations to cyclic loading, retaining structures of various types, cut-and-cover tunnels, bored tunnels, culverts subject to mining subsidence, the stability of embankments on soft ground, the stability and deformation of earth dams, the behaviour of Reinforced Earth structures, the prediction of ground movements around deep excavations and the role of progressive failure in embankment and cut slope problems.

 He has developed his own bespoke finite element software, called "Imperial College Finite Element Program" (ICFEP) and has also authored three specialist textbooks on the theory and applications of finite element analysis in geotechnical engineering.
 Professor Potts has been author and co-author of around 300 technical publications, has been reviewer of numerous academic journals and the Editor of the journal Computers and Geotechnics.

 Awards

 Potts was elected a Fellow of the Royal Academy of Engineering in 2001 and delivered the 42nd Rankine Lecture of the British Geotechnical Association, titled "Numerical analysis: a virtual dream or practical reality?".

-He has been awarded numerous research grants by the industry and the Engineering and Physical Sciences Research Council (EPSRC).
-He has established a strong reputation as a rigorous researcher and an expert in numerical analysis.
-He offers his vast experience in industry through consulting work.
-He is currently a Senior Consultant with the Geotechnical Consulting Group, who also sponsor his chair at Imperial College.
+In addition, Potts has received several research grants from the industry and the Engineering and Physical Sciences Research Council (EPSRC).
+In addition, Potts has developed a reputation as a researcher and an expert in numerical analysis, typically offering his experience in the industry via consulting work.
+He is currently a Senior Consultant with the Geotechnical Consulting Group, who sponsors his chair at Imperial College.